bigtoast/sbt-thrift/README.md

 Warnings and Notes
 ------------------
 This is my second sbt plugin.
 So far it has been used in development environments at work and in Jenkins builds.
-It is pretty straight forward and only generates java.
+It is pretty straight forward and generates java and javascript.
 If other languages are requested please let me know.

 If any bugs are found or features wanted please file an issue in the github project.
 I will do my best to accommodate.